joshmeranda/undo/undos/README.md

 #### Conditional Command Expressions

 # Best Practices and Guidelines
-In this section you will find some
+In this section you will find some general best practices, and guidelines to follow when writing your own undo files.

 ## Grouping files
 As much as possible try to group related commands into their own directory, such as how all the GNU Coreutils commands